noelkonagai/IDD-Fa18-Lab1/README.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**

 I was able to get the LED to glow through the turning range of the potentiometer.
 I used a 10kOhm resistor as I didn't have a 220 Ohm resistor.
-This way, even setting the potentiometer to its maximum results in 2.5V across the LED light, which is enough to light it up.

 ## Part E. Fade an LED using Arduino